 To find out if your apartment is rent stabilized, look at your lease, or ask the landlord, broker or managing agent leasing the apartment.
 You may also consult our list of rent stabilized buildings and then, to verify, contact NYS Homes and Community Renewal (HCR), the state agency which administers the rent laws.
 Note that many buildings on our list contain apartments that have been deregulated due to high-rent/high-income deregulation; high-rent vacancy deregulation; expiration of tax benefits; and co-op conversion.
 If the apartment is rent stabilized the landlord must attach a Rent Stabilization Lease Rider to your lease.
 The Rider outlines your rights and responsibilities under the rent stabilization laws and provides the previous rent for the apartment.
 For more information, see HCR Fact Sheet #2.

-If your apartment rents for over $2,733.75 (as of January 1, 2018) and has recently undergone high-rent vacancy deregulation, it’s a good idea to review the rental history for the apartment.
+If your apartment has recently undergone High-Rent Vacancy Deregulation, it’s a good idea to review the rental history for the apartment.
 Under local law, your landlord has a duty to provide information about the last legal rent and where to file a complaint.
 If your landlord has not provided such information, you may contact the New York State Homes and Community Renewal (HCR) to obtain a printout of the rent history for your apartment.
-If it appears that the increase to over $2,733.75 that you paid cannot be justified in terms of the prior rent, vacancy allowance and individual apartment improvements, you may file a rent overcharge complaint with the New York State Homes and Community Renewal (HCR).
+If it appears that the increase to over $2,700 ($2,733.75 as if Jan.
+1, 2018; $2,774.76 as of Jan.
+1, 2019) that you paid cannot be justified in terms of the prior rent, vacancy allowance and individual apartment improvements, you may file a rent overcharge complaint with the New York State Homes and Community Renewal (HCR).
 Note, however, that if you are not the first market-rate tenant, and the increase you are concerned about occurred more than four years ago, your complaint may be time-barred by a four-year statute of limitations.